zhengtongzhu/DAG_MaxPathHomology/docs/README.md

 # MaxPathHomology
-- Zhengtong Zhu, Zhiyi Chi, "*Recursive Computation of Path Homology for Stratified Digraphs*".
+Zhu, Z. and Chi, Z. (2024). "*Recursive Computation of Path Homology for Stratified Digraphs*".

 This Python script is an implementation of the above paper that recursively computes the maximal (reduced) path homology of an unweighted stratified graph or unweighted directed acyclic graph (DAG).